imdone/imdone-echo-plugin/README.md

 imdone-echo-plugin
 ==================

-Example plugin for imdone that logs to imdone.log in users home
+Example plugin for imdone that logs to the console using debug